 How will I know whether an EU national arrived in the UK before or after 1 January 2021?

-The reality is that you will not know this, nor are you required to find out due to guidance stating that right to work checks will not change until after 30 June 2021.
-The Government has not yet addressed the consequent predicament that employers are left in.
+Immigration rules are different for those employees who arrived in the UK before the end of December 2020 and those who arrived from 1 January 2021.
+However, the reality is that you will not know this just from looking at their passport, nor are you required to find out due to guidance stating that right to work checks will not change until after 30 June 2021.

 What are the rules on recruiting EU nationals under new immigration rules from 1 January 2021?